 Zone 5: Average minimum temperatures in this zone range from -20°F to -10°F, reaching across the Central United States, including eastern Colorado, Nebraska, Indiana, Illinois, Indiana, Ohio, Pennsylvania, and up into the New England states.

-Zone 6: Covers areas with average minimum temperatures ranging from -10°F to 0°F, states including Washington, Oregon, Nevada, Utah, down into northern Arizona and New Mexico, Kansas, Missouri, southern Illinois, Indiana, Ohio, Kentucky, West Virginia, Pennsylvania, New Jersey, Connecticut, Massachusetts and Rhode Island.
+Zone 6: The planting zone map covers areas with average minimum temperatures ranging from -10°F to 0°F, states including Washington, Oregon, Nevada, Utah, down into northern Arizona and New Mexico, Kansas, Missouri, southern Illinois, Indiana, Ohio, Kentucky, West Virginia, Pennsylvania, New Jersey, Connecticut, Massachusetts and Rhode Island.

 Zone 7 covers areas with average minimum temperatures ranging from 0°F to 10°F. This includes parts of Arizona, New Mexico, Texas, Oklahoma, Arkansas, northern Mississippi and Georgia, Tennessee, North Carolina, Virginia and Maryland.